-Tobin is a CSIA level 4 Course Conductor and former member of CSIA High Performance Team.
+Tobin is a PSIC Level 4 Licensed Professional Trainer and a member of the LPT Collective pushing the progression of ski instruction in Canada.
+He is also a CSIA level 4 Course Conductor and former member of CSIA High Performance Team.
 He's a graduate of the Canadian Outdoor Leadership Training program and also holds certifications with the Canadian Ski Guides Association, Canadian Ski Coaches Federation, BC Freestyle Ski Association and the Canadian Avalanche Association… to name a few.

 Helen is the Program Coordinator for Section 8's S.L.T (Snowsport Leadership Training) program and Director of the 'She Shreds' program for women and leaves most of the boys in her dust when it comes to hard charging on the mountain.

 She started skiing at 4 years of age at Whakapapa in New Zealand, began ski racing at 11 and did her first full season at 15 (it turns out skiing is addictive!).
 In 2007 she came over to Canada to teach a season at Mount Washington and she’s been stuck here ever since.